How to Learn Jazz Guitar – The Definitive Guide

 By the time you’ve learned 10 tunes, you’ll have learned a large number of the foundational concepts needed to move on to the intermediate level of jazz study.

 You’ve also got 10 tunes that you can now play with other musicians.

 Tunes as Communication Devices

-Probably the best part of being a Jazz musician being able to go to a foreign country, not speak the language, and within 1 minute be jamming on a standard with musicians I’ve just met.
+Probably the best part of being a jazz musician is going to a foreign country, not speaking the language, and within 1 minute be jamming on a standard with musicians I’ve just met.

 By focusing on tunes in your studies, you’ll be building your repertoire list, which will allow you to jam with people when the opportunity arises.

 If your goal for learning jazz guitar was to play music, then this is the opportunity you need to achieve that goal.